 Scholarships

-The Office of Undergraduate Admissions (UA) coordinates scholarship programs for incoming freshman and transfer students.
-These scholarships are based on academic achievement, extracurricular activities, leadership, citizenship, and financial need
+The offices of Student Financial Aid & Scholarships and Undergraduate Admissions coordinate scholarship programs for incoming freshmen, transfer and current UCO students.
+These scholarships are based on academic achievement, extracurricular activities, volunteer and community service, leadership, citizenship and financial need.